timmchi/kinology-movie-app/README.md

 ### Integration tests

 Backend apis are tested using integration tests.
-To run them, change to kinology_backend directory and run:
+To run them, change to kinology_backend directory and run the following command:

 ```
+npm test -- ./tests/comments_api.test.js &&
+npm test -- ./tests/login_api.test.js &&
+npm test -- ./tests/movies_api.test.js &&
-npm test
+npm test -- ./tests/users_api.test.js
 ```

+or, alternatively, you can run the above commands one after the other.
+Unfortunately, as the tests use the database, they crash when executing them in parallel, hence why `npm test` is not an option here.

 ### E2E Tests

-E2E tests were built using Playwright and they code is available in the root directory in tests folder
+E2E tests were built using Playwright and the code is available in the root directory in tests folder.

 You can run e2e tests by running the following command in project directory: